enola-dev/enola/docs/concepts/core.md

 Enola at its core can be viewed as a
 [Knowledge Management tool](https://en.m.wikipedia.org/wiki/Knowledge_management)
 to describe an [Ontology](https://en.m.wikipedia.org/wiki/Ontology_(information_science)).
 It _models_ real world concepts as what it terms _Entities,_ [identified by URI](uri.md), and models their _references_ both across its Entities, and to arbitrary non-Enola URIs.
 (This notably includes traditional URLs like HTTP links, which models can use to create hyperlinks to UIs of applications managing Entities.)

 ## Formats

 Enola currently has [built-in interchangeable support](../use/rosetta/index.md) for RDF 🐢 Turtle, JSON, YAML, and Text proto & Binary Protocol Buffers
-[wire formats](https://en.m.wikipedia.org/wiki/Comparison_of_data-serialization_formats) for entities.
-It is conceptually open to supporting other formats in the future; maybe e.g. [CBOR](https://github.com/enola-dev/enola/issues/603).
+[wire formats](https://en.m.wikipedia.org/wiki/Comparison_of_data-serialization_formats) for Things.
+It is conceptually open to supporting other formats in the future; maybe e.g. [CBOR](https://github.com/enola-dev/enola/issues/603), or something like [Amazon Ion](https://amazon-ion.github.io/ion-docs/) or [others](https://en.m.wikipedia.org/wiki/Comparison_of_data-serialization_formats).
 <!-- TODO Maybe also ...
 FHIR?
 Blockchain EVM format?
 What else? -->

 ## Schemas